 - 1. Use 3/4 inch knot free lumber.
 Do not use particle board or other composite material because they are not strong enough. - 2.
-Cut lumber to a length equal to the length of the table, and to a width more than half the height of the workpiece being cut, but never less than 3/4".
+Cut lumber to a length equal to the length of the table, and to a width equal to the height of the workpiece plus one inch.
+The installed fence must be equal to or higher than the workpiece.